 Barbara Simons, former president of the Association for Computing Machinery

-*The “Women in Tech: Future of AI” symposium originally scheduled for November 16, 2018 was postponed after poor air quality prompted a campus closure.
-The event has been rescheduled for March 8, 2019 and moved to the Bechtel Engineering Center’s Sibley Auditorium to accommodate an extensive waitlist.
-For schedule, speakers, and to register, see the EventBrite invitation.
+*Athena Awards will be presented at the “Women in Tech: Future of AI” symposium originally scheduled for November 16, 2018, was postponed after poor air quality prompted a campus closure.
+The event has been rescheduled for March 8, 2019, and moved to the Bechtel Engineering Center’s Sibley Auditorium to accommodate an extensive waitlist.
+For schedule, speakers, and to register, see the Eventbrite invitation.
 (Updated December 10, 2018.)